 Sedgley U.D.C. once again made efforts to acquire part or all of the land, however negotiations were protracted and difficult with the owner reluctant to sell off at a price the council could afford, and so with an uncertain outcome, other spaces were still being considered at this time.

-Finally, in 1935, a six acres piece of the Abbey land was secured at a cost of around £1000, and Gornal now had its own public space, much credit was given to local businessman Councillor Hemmings who had pursued this project over a number of years.
+Finally, in 1935, a six acres piece of the Abbey land was secured at a cost of around £1000, and Gornal now had its own public space, much credit was given to Councillor Pratt who had pursued this project over a number of years.

 Gornal 'Rec' is still in use, cared for and enjoyed by the kids of today, however as always such a prime piece of land is a magnet for the developers.